SpatialPlanning/spatialplanr/docs/articles/spatialplanr.md

 But we locked-in areas that were already existing Marine Protected Areas (MPAs).
-If we want to show the overlap between the selected Planning Units and the current MPAs, we can can add this to the [`splnr_gg_add()`](https://mathmarecol.github.io/spatialplanr/reference/splnr_gg_add.md) function.
+If we want to show the overlap between the selected Planning Units and the current MPAs, we can add this to the [`splnr_gg_add()`](https://mathmarecol.github.io/spatialplanr/reference/splnr_gg_add.md) function.